-Technical Overview of our Contributions.
-Our signature mechanism is based on one-out-of-many signatures [1], which are themselves inspired by proofs of partial knowledge [6].
-This general paradigm has been widely used to construct ring signatures, so the mechanism of our physical ring signature gives an accurate idea of how cryptographic ring signatures are actually designed.
-In a nutshell, this paradigm is based on message-randomizable signatures, i.e., signature schemes where it is possible to construct signatures on random messages even without knowing the signer's secret key (on the other hand, it is impossible to construct a signature on a fixed message).
-To sign a message within a group, the signer creates signatures on random values for the public key of all the other members of the group.
+(on the other hand, it is impossible to construct a signature on a fixed message).
+To sign a message within a group, the signer creates signatures on random values for the public key of every other member of the group.
 The signer then computes the bitwise exclusive "or" of all the random values and the message, and signs the result with their secret key.
 The ring signature is the set of signed values.
 To verify it, the verifier checks the signature of each value with the public key of the corresponding group member and verifies that the bitwise exclusive "or" of all the values is equal to the message.
 This method is based on the indistinguishability of the signature made with the secret key from those generated for random values, and on the impossibility of stumbling upon random values that will give the message if no secret key is known.